-- 1. If there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation. - 2.
-Decision making should be guided by- - (a) a careful evaluation to avoid serious or irreversible damage to the environment wherever practicable; and - (b) an assessment of the risk-weighted consequences of various options (Environment Protection Act 1970).
+If there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation.

+Decision making should be guided by-

+- a careful evaluation to avoid serious or irreversible damage to the environment wherever practicable; and - an assessment of the risk-weighted consequences of various options.

-2. Background
+Background